-There is an Advent calendar on our website 'Home' page and also in the 'Youth' section for children.
+There is an Advent calendar on our website 'Home' page.

 Advent is a time when we prepare to celebrate the birth of Jesus at Christmas and when we renew our desire for His second coming at the end of time.
 We should be praying to God for the theological gift of hope that comes from of the Holy Spirit in our hearts and the renewal of that gift in our lives.
 Hope is essential to the Christian life – it gives us joy, energy, enthusiasm; it makes us smile; it puts a spring in our step; it assures us that with God the impossible can be possible, that obstacles can be overcome, that the gloom can be transformed into light.
 More, it is hope that enables us to glimpse the joy of our true home in heaven.
 The weekly reflections below can help us on our journey of faith.